ndiego/block-visibility/readme.txt

 Contributors:      ndiego, outermostdesign
 Tags:              visibility, dynamic content, conditional content, conditional blocks, restrict blocks Requires at least: 6.0
-Tested up to:      6.1
+Tested up to:      6.2
 Requires PHP:      5.6
-Stable tag:        2.6.0
+Stable tag:        3.0.0
 License:           GPL-2.0
 License URI:       http://www.gnu.org/licenses/gpl-2.0.html

 Show or hide any WordPress block with ease.
 Schedule when blocks should be visible.
-Restrict blocks to specific screen sizes, user roles, and more.
+Restrict blocks to specific screen sizes, user roles, post types, and more.

 == Description ==

-Effortlessly create dynamic content in WordPress that will increase conversions, enhance the user experience and improve your workflow.
+Effortlessly create dynamic content in WordPress that will increase conversions, enhance the user experience, and improve your workflow.

 With this **no-code** solution, control which blocks are visible on your website and who can see them.
 Schedule content to show or hide at a specific time.
 Display exclusive promotions to your customers or members.
 Restrict blocks to specific user roles, screen sizes, query strings, ACF fields, WP Fusion tags, and more.

-Built exclusively for the WordPress Editor (Gutenberg), Block Visibility is designed to work with **any** WordPress block.
-This includes Core, third-party blocks, and even block-based widgets.
+Block Visibility is built exclusively for the WordPress Editor (Gutenberg) and is designed to work with **any** WordPress block.
+This includes blocks natively provided by WordPress, third-party blocks, and even block-based widgets.

 === See How It Works ===